mihirm3hub/droidar/README.md

 DroidAR 2 (currently closed source)
 =======
-- DroidAR 2 has a plugin for the free to use and fully open source rendering engine jMonkey which allows rapid testing on the desktop and full customization for any application scenario
+- DroidAR 2 has a plugin for the free-to-use and fully open-source rendering engine jMonkey, which allows rapid testing on the desktop and full customization for any application scenario
 - The SDK combines sensor-based, location-based and SLAM tracking, everything offline on the phone
 - Combinable detection techniques: Markers, 2d images, 3d objects, geolocations and gesture detection
-- Strucutre from motion, 3D geometry reconstruction and texture projection
+- Structure from motion, 3D geometry reconstruction and texture projection
-- Multiplayer components for adhoc network sessions between users and mixed AR+VR scenarios
+- Multiplayer components for ad hoc network sessions between users and mixed AR+VR scenarios

 Contact us for more details